-Raila Odinga Takes Eldoret Town by Storm
+Raila Odinga Takes Eldoret Town by Storm (Photos)

 “KCC itarudishwa chini ya wakulima,” Raila said.

-Odinga further took a swipe at Deputy President William Ruto whom he says made false promises in 2013 by promising school going children laptops, a move he failed to fulfill only to now change and pledge to give wheelbarrows.
+Odinga further took a swipe at Deputy President William Ruto whom he says made false promises in 2013 by promising school-going children laptops, a move he failed to fulfill only to now change and pledge to give wheelbarrows.

-Asanteni Eldoret, it’s evident we are all coming together. #OneLove #Inawezekana pic.twitter.com/yqtTw9XOnK

 He also reiterated that his government will prioritize youth empowerment and give them opportunities to be leaders with the creation of a special entity that will tackle and address their issues.